Wife Wins Big at Trial Against Her Abusive Husband

 Wife obtains sole custody and fees against emotionally abusive husband

 Our family law firm went to trial and took legal and physical custody away from an emotionally abusive father who refused to act in the children’s best interest.
 Read about the case right here.

-Mr. Farzad was the second attorney on the case for Mother.
 Mother’s prior lawyer had done little for her.
-Father had made serious child abuse allegations against Mother.
-The child was also acting out against Mother and Mr. Farzad suspected that was because of the emotional abuse that Father was placing on the child.
+Father had made serious child abuse allegations against mother.
+The child was also acting out against mother and we suspected that was because of the emotional abuse that father was placing on the child.

-Once Mr. Farzad took over the case, he conducted an investigation into the facts and believed the allegations against Mother were false and that Father was fabricating the allegations to try to improperly obtain custody and lower his support.
-B. Robert Farzad successfully, over Father’s objections, had a forensic psychologist appointed to the case.
+Once we took over the case, we conducted an investigation into the facts and believed the allegations against mother were false and that father was fabricating the allegations to try to improperly obtain custody and lower his support.
+Our law firm successfully, over father’s objections, had a forensic psychologist appointed to the case.

-Attorney B. Robert Farzad filed a motion for attorney’s fees against Father for his false abuse allegations and violations of Family Code 271 as a result of his unrelenting litigation tactics.
-The Court awarded nearly 100% of our fees request related to that motion for a total $60,000.00 in fees against Father.
+Our family law firm filed a motion for attorney’s fees against father for his false abuse allegations and violations of Family Code 271 as a result of his unrelenting litigation tactics.
+The Court awarded nearly 100% of our fees request related to that motion for a total $60,000.00 in fees against father.

 Mr. Farzad believes this case is a good example of why you should not give in to parents who make false allegations of abuse.
 It takes hard work but justice can prevail in such cases.